sjvrijn/mf2/README.md

 benchmark functions typically used in numerical optimization research.

 A multi-fidelity function usually reprensents an objective which should be optimized.
-The term 'multi-fidelity' refers to the fact, that multiple versions of the objective function exist which differ in the accuray to describe the real objective.
+The term 'multi-fidelity' refers to the fact that multiple versions of the objective function exist, which differ in the accuracy to describe the real objective.
 A typical real-world example would be the aerodynamic efficiency of an airfoil, e.g., its drag value for a given lift value.
 The different fidelity levels are given by the accuracy of the evaluation method